carpentries/workshop-template/README.md

 10. When it all looks good, commit your changes and push to the `gh-pages` branch of your repository.
 11. Manually add the other instructors as collaborators to your Github repository.
 12. Send the workshop coordinators the URL for your GitHub repository (*not* the URL for the workshop website).

+(Note that SSH cloning - as opposed to HTTPS cloning - will also work for those who are familiar with how to set up SSH keys with GitHub)

 ## Background